yummypugs/Tutorial_and_Exercises_My_Work/README.md

-# Intro Data Analytics
+# Introduction to Data Analytics in Business

-This repo provides exercises, solutions and tutorial materials for the course Introduction to Data Analytics in Business at Frankfurt School of Finance and Management.
+This repo provides exercises, solutions and tutorial materials for the course *Introduction to Data Analytics in Business* at Frankfurt School of Finance and Management.

+## Setup